 Most Mairies in France require some or all of the following documentation.
-Specific requirements may vary depending on the area where you intend to marry so it is important that you contact the Mairie to obtain the list of documents and translations required.
+Specific requirements may vary depending on the area where you intend to marry so it is important that in order to meet the legal requirements for getting married in France you contact the Mairie to obtain the list of documents and translations required.

 All documentation must be original and endorsed with an Apostille Stamp.
 Any documentation that is not in French must be accompanied by official translations translated by an agency verified by the French Consulate.